Doctrinal Semantics of Directed First-Order Logic: Introduction

 \subsection{Related work}

+The failure of equality in the presheaf (hyper)doctrine was recently revived in a paper by Melliès and Zeilberger \cite{Mellies2016bifibrational} under the perspective of linear logic and type refinement systems.

-North \cite{North2019towards,Chu2024directed} describes a dependent directed type theory with semantics in $\Cat$, but using groupoidal structure to deal with the problem of variance in intro/elim.\,rules for directed equality.
-A similar approach was recently taken by Neumann and Altenkirch \cite{Altenkirch2024synthetic} by using polarities, but rules are restricted to take place in \emph{neutral contexts}, i.e., where the (dependent) type $A$ is typed in a context which is semantically a groupoid.
-Here we instead focus on a first-order proof-irrelevant presentation using preorders, and tackle the issue of variance using a proof-irrelevant version of dinaturality rather than groupoids.
+North \cite{North2019towards,Chu2024directed} and Altenkirch and Neumann~\cite{Altenkirch2024synthetic} describe a dependent directed type theory with semantics in $\Cat$, using groupoidal structure to deal with the polarity problems in the rules for $\hom$.
+Here we instead focus on rewriting via preorders (as in recent work by Neumann~\cite{Neumann2025judgmental}) and the first-order case using doctrines.

+Other approaches to directedness based on synthetic intervals and geometric spaces are given in \cite{Riehl2017type,Gratzer2024directed,Weaver2020constructive}; our paper focuses on syntactic aspects of a logic, generalizing the abstract doctrinal approach and focusing on the elementary model of preorders instead of using geometric spaces.

 Another approach to directed equality is the judgemental one \cite{Licata20112,Ahrens2023bicategorical}, which however does not allow for contraction rules to be described and a universal property to be given.
 New and Licata \cite{New2023formal} give a sound and complete presentation for certain double categorical models of which categories (and therefore preorders) are an instance, but at the cost of heavily restricting the syntax (i.e., a symmetricity statement cannot be formulated).
-Other approaches to directedness based on synthetic intervals and geometric spaces are given in \cite{Riehl2017type,Gratzer2024directed,Weaver2020constructive}; our paper focuses on syntactic aspects of a logic, generalizing the abstract doctrinal approach and focusing on the elementary model of preorders instead of using geometric spaces.
-A system of variances was similarly presented in \cite{Nuyts2015towards}, without however providing a formal or semantic account.